aws-amplify/amplify-category-api/CONTRIBUTING.md

-# Contributing to Amplify CLI
+# Contributing to Amplify API Category

 Thank you for your interest in contributing to our project! 💛